sensu/sensu-docs/content/sensu-core/2.0/reference/sensuctl.md

 ## Output

-sensuctl can be configured to return JSON instead of the default human-readable format.
+sensuctl can be configured to return JSON instead of the default human-readable
+format:

 {{< highlight shell >}}
-$ sensuctl check info marketing-site --format json
+sensuctl check info marketing-site --format json
 {{</ highlight >}}

 {{< highlight json >}}